jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-040.md

 Meeting the particles of these bodies, they often changed their shapes, adhering to them or at least ceasing to be suitable for returning towards D.

 Consequently, after many days and years, a large part of body D was consumed, and no particles were found in it except those of the two species described earlier.

 Body E became dense and thick because almost all the particles that left D either made it denser by impacting its pores or, by colliding with the particles of body B, were changed and annexed to E, returning towards it and increasing its thickness.

 Finally, a considerable space F was left between D and E, which could only be filled by the material from which body B was formed.
 The extremely fine particles of body B easily passed through the passages of body E, left vacant by others a little denser coming out of D.

 ### 41. How many cracks were formed in the fourth body.

-So, body E, although heavier and denser than F and possibly even D, remained suspended over D and F for a while due to its hardness.
+Body `E` is heavier and denser than `F` and possibly even `D`.
+But it remained suspended over `D` and `F` for a while due to its hardness.

 When it first formed, it had many passages excavated to the size of body D.